rtcharity/resources.eahub.org/content/learn/life.md

 ## Facebook Support Group
 <a target="_blank" href="https://www.facebook.com/groups/ea.peer.support/">Peer Support Group</a> This is a private Facebook group to allow EAs going through personal struggles to support each other.
 Contact <a target="_blank" href="https://www.facebook.com/stafforini">Pablo</a> on Facebook to be added to the group.
 ## Apps
 There are many apps that are good for helping with your mood and mental state of mind.
-Here are some examples founded by people in the EA community.
+Here are some examples founded by people in the EA community:

 * <a target="_blank" href="https://www.clearerthinking.org/tools-and-mini-courses">Improve your Mood tools</a> on Clearer Thinking - Free
 * <a target="_blank" href="https://www.mindease.io/">MindEase</a> - Anxiety and Stress Relief App - Free
 * <a target="_blank" href="https://www.uplift.app/">UpLift</a> - Cognitive Behavioural Therapy App to help combat depression